What is cocaine?

 - therapeutic communities—drug-free residences in which people in recovery from substance use disorders help each other to understand and change their behaviors

-- community based recovery groups, such as 12-step programs
+- community based recovery groups

 While there are no FDA-approved medications for the treatment of cocaine use disorder, NIDA supports a robust medication development pipeline in this area.